wix-incubator/ui-autotools/README.md

 ```

-One of the tests that the sanity suite runs over components is the event listener test, to check if a component has left event listeners in the browser after being unmounted.
+One of the tests that sanity runs checks that all events were removed after a component unmounts.
 If you wish to skip this test, set the `nonEventListenerTestCompliant` flag in the metadata to true.

 ```ts
 const meta = Registry.getComponentMetadata(nonEventListenerTestCompliant);